bilke/Craft-Docs/source/templating/reference/filters.rst

 Template Filters
 ================

-On top of the template filters that `Twig comes with <http://twig.sensiolabs.org/doc/filters/index.html>`_, Blocks provides a few of its own.
+On top of the template filters that `Twig comes with <http://twig.sensiolabs.org/doc/filters/index.html>`_, Craft provides a few of its own.

 .. _t:

 ``translate`` or ``t``
-    If the user’s preferred language doesn’t match your site’s language, Blocks will look for a translation file for the user’s preferred language, and see if it contains a translation for the preceding string.
+    If the user’s preferred language doesn’t match your site’s language, Craft will look for a translation file for the user’s preferred language, and see if it contains a translation for the preceding string.
 (See :doc:`/templating/examples/translations`)

     If your text contains dynamic variables, add tokens to the string where they should go, and pass an object to the ``t`` filter that contains their values: